 Verona campus offers school-year preschool programming for ages 2 1⁄2-5 consisting of a Verona School District 4K class and four private LBPS classes.
-We have five teachers in Verona: three lead teachers and two assistant teachers.
+We have 5 teachers in Verona: 3 lead teachers and 2 assistant teachers.
 Two of our teachers have DPI licenses.
 Our enrollment so far for the 2023-24 school year is:

-- Verona 4K (T,W,Th,F): 19 children enrolled through the school district (two more will be placed this summer) - Monday 4K: five children enrolled - Whales (M,T): seven children enrolled (12 maximum) - Ravens (W,Th,F): 17 children enrolled (16 maximum, I added one this year to accommodate siblings) - Extended Day Classes (T,W,Th, 11:30-3): 15 children enrolled in one or more Extended classes.
+Verona 4K (T,W,Th,F): 19 children enrolled through the school district (2 more will be placed this summer) Monday 4K: 5 children enrolled

+Whales (M,T): 7 children enrolled (12 maximum)

+Ravens (W,Th,F): 17 children enrolled (16 maximum, I added 1 this year to accommodate siblings)

+Extended Day Classes (T,W,Th, 11:30-3): 15 children enrolled in one or more Extended classes.
 The Extended Day enrollment usually increases once the school year starts.

 Last summer an LBPS Committee was started and worked this year to support the preschool program.
-We meet once a month and members consist of a pastor, an administrator, the preschool directors, board and church members, and a preschool parent.
-The committee works collaboratively on the preschool's vision, supports LBPS in increasing our presence in the community, and provides support where needed.
+We meet once a month and members consist of a pastor, an administrator, the preschool directors, board & church members, and a preschool parent.
+The committee works collaboratively on the preschool's vision, supports LBPS in increasing our presence in the community, and any other areas where support is needed.